The privilege of a lifetime is to become who you truly are. ― C. G. Jung

 Jung’s view of psyche is prospective, meaning people work toward possibility.
 Jungian work helps to advance one’s growth and healing but not without interactive work on your part.
 In the analytic sessions, we work to better engage and understand issues you face now in life.
 In this way, a person in my practice comes closer to his, her, or their own individual nature and away from the conditioning of what Jung called the collective, meaning family and larger society that may regularly overwhelm us in modern times.
 In this work, people who see me work to uncover their more effective and whole personalities and to contribute to their community.

 In my practice, I deeply respect where you wish to begin.
 We start with what you have on your mind or what you feel.
 I work in such a manner that in time we go beyond the presenting symptom or feelings of inner conflict and into the underlying issue or issues.
 I do not impose an approach; rather I listen to you intently and respond with respect, as I was trained to do.
 In this way, a more profound personal experience can occur.
 This approach is holistic, meaning it honors psyche, body, spirit, and cultural context.

 The most intense conflicts, if overcome, leave behind a sense of security and calm that is not easily disturbed.
 It is just these intense conflicts and their conflagration which are needed to produce valuable and lasting results. ― C.G.
 Jung

-Trained in complementary theories such as Self Psychology, trauma theory, cognitive approaches, and with a background in career and professional support, I approach my practice with a deep background.
+Trained in complementary theories such as Self Psychology, trauma theory, cognitive approaches, and with a experience in career and professional support, I approach my practice with a deep background.

 Who Was Carl Jung?

 In 1948, the C. G. Jung Institute Zurich – Kusnacht was founded with the cooperation Jung .
 It can be found: http://www.junginstitut.ch/english/.
-Its vibrant international program continues to train Jungian Analysts.
+Its vibrant and rigorous international program continues to train Jungian Analysts.